tabatkins/proposal-call-this-operator/README.md

 ### Bind-This

 The call-this operator is very similar to [the bind-this `::` operator](https://github.com/tc39/proposal-bind-this).
 Rather than being based on `.call()`, bind-this is based on `.bind()`; `receiver::fn` is identical to `fn.bind(receiver)`.
-You can immediately invoke the bound function, as `receiver::fn(args)`, giving the same behavior as call-this, but can do somewhat more as well.
+You can immediately invoke the bound function, as `receiver::fn(args)`, giving the same behavior as `fn@(receiver, args)` with call-this, but can do somewhat more as well.

 So on the surface, the bind-this operator appears to completely subsume the call-this operator.
 However, I believe call-this is the better choice, for a few reasons.

 1. Parsing/precedence is simpler.
-The bind-this operator operator has to put restrictions on the RHS of the operator in order to have reasonable and predictable parsing: only dotted ident sequences are allowed, with parens required to do generic operations.
+The bind-this operator operator has to put restrictions on the RHS of the operator in order to have reasonable and predictable parsing, and allow the immediate-call form: only dotted ident sequences are allowed, with parens required to do generic operations.
 For example, if you need to fetch the method out of a map, you can't write `newReceiver::fnmap.get("theMethod")`, because it's unclear whether the author means `fnmap.get("theMethod").bind(newReciever)` or `fnmap.get.bind(newReciever)("theMethod")` (aka a `.call()`).
-In fact, this sort of expression is still absolutely *valid*, it'll just always be interpreted as the second possibility, possibly being a confusing runtime error.
+In fact, this sort of expression is still absolutely *valid*, it'll just always be interpreted as the second possibility, possibly giving a confusing runtime error.

 	On the other hand, `fnmap.get("theMethod")@(newReciever)` is immediately clear and distinct from `fnmap.get@(newReceiver, "theMethod")`, with no chance of confusion.
 You know precisely what expression is getting invoked to provide the method, and what arguments are being passed to it.